Our contest presents an opportunity to show the world through a unique lens – that of the SGS student.

 NOTE: By entering the contest, entrants grant Stanford University a royalty-free, worldwide, perpetual, non-exclusive license to display, distribute, reproduce, and create derivative works of the entries, in whole or in part, in any media now existing or subsequently developed, for any educational, promotional, publicity, exhibition, archival, scholarly, and all other standard purposes.
 Any photograph reproduced will include credits as feasible.
 Neither SGS nor Stanford University will be required to pay any additional consideration or seek any additional approval in connection with such uses.

-Judging will take place in April, with results posted early in May 2022.
+Judging will take place in April, with results posted May 2023.